 Riyadh, under the shadow leadership of 32-year-old Crown Prince Mohammed Bin Salman, has made it clear its main concern is Iran.
 Bogged down in an unwinnable war against the Iranian-backed Houthi rebels in Yemen, worried about the specter of growing Iranian power in Iraq, Syria and Lebanon, the House of Saud views the once-sacred cause of the Palestinians as passe.

-While they don't have diplomatic relations, Tel Aviv and Riyadh see eye to eye on far more than what separates them.
+While they don't have diplomatic relations, Israel and Saudi Arabia see eye to eye on far more than what separates them.

 Wars in Syria, Yemen and Libya, an insurgency in Egypt's Sinai Peninsula, the ever-present threat of a resurgent ISIS, economic woes and political instability have all pushed the once hallowed Palestinian cause into near obscurity.